 Problems in marketing management and the marketing mix elements of product, price, promotion, and distribution are presented in the context of a dynamic global environment.
 The impact of legal, political, social, ethical, technological, economic, and competitive factors upon marketing activities are discussed.
 Three hours lecture per week.
-Prerequisites: Accounting I (ACCT 101) and Expository Writing (ENGL 101) or junior level status or permission of instructor.
+Prerequisites: Foundations of Financial Accounting (ACCT 101) and Expository Writing (ENGL 101) or junior level status or permission of instructor.